willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

    template so that we can extend our base template, then we need our template to be named ``libname/foo.html``.

-2. It's a lot of work to change the names of all the template files and we'd also have to go through and update all the ``{% extends xyz %}`` and ``{% include xyz %}`` tags.
+2. It's a lot of work to change the names of all the template files, and we'd also have to go through and update all the ``{% extends xyz %}`` and ``{% include xyz %}`` tags.
 That's a lot of work to do, then test, then review.
 Ugh.

-3. We preferred to name files after what they render to and the editors we use don't have problems with associating the correct syntax highlighting with this.
+3. We preferred to name files after what they render to, and the editors we use don't have problems with associating the correct syntax highlighting with this.

-4. We thought it was less surprising to have Jinja templates in ``jinja2/`` than have all templates mixed in ``templates/``.
+4. We thought it was less surprising to have Jinja templates in ``jinja2/`` than to have all templates mixed in ``templates/``.

-Given all that we decided to move the Jinja2 templates to a ``jinja2/`` directory and keep the filenames the same.
+Given all that, we decided to move the Jinja2 templates to a ``jinja2/`` directory and keep the filenames the same.

 .. [#] https://github.com/mozilla/sugardough/issues/76